-Marketing in 2020 has changed.
+Marketing has changed.
 Today, it's all about leveraging big data to understand consumer information for optimal digital advertising.
 In the current economic landscape, there are two business extremes: those that only have a rudimentary online presence and those who have a fully-functioning online store.

 Let's analyze two extreme examples: Mr.Ashok Kumar (no online store) and Mr Rajesh Mahajan (who has an online store).